wq/wq/docs/contrib/search.md

 If no matches are found, `DisambiguateView` will raise an `Http404` error.
 If more than one match is found, the view will render `disambiguate.html`, with all of the `SearchView` context variables as well as a `message` variable explaining the error.

 Note that `DisambiguateView` is meant to run at the root of your URL structure.
-To avoid conflicts with other modules and the app.py router, the reference to `search.urls` should usually be the last listed in your `urls.py`.
+To avoid conflicts with other modules and the default router, the reference to `search.urls` should usually be the last listed in your `urls.py`.
 In some cases you may want to use only the `/search` view and disable the disambiguate functionality.
 To do this, set `DISAMBIGUATE = False` in your `settings.py`.

 ## Python API
 The search functionality is also available as a Python function to simplify testing.
 The source is in [wq.db.contrib.search.util].
 The function takes up to four arguments: the `query` string, an optional flag for `auto`-matically exiting if a unique primary identifier is matched, an optional `content_type` model name, and an optional `authority_id` to limit `Identifier` results.